nguyenduchoa0130/sakila/README.md

 ## Step 5

-Please use PostMan or something like that for testing
+- Please use PostMan or something like that for testing.
+- If you wanna visit docs, Please following this link: http://localhost:3000/docs

 # Happy Coding